hyperlambda/hyperlambda.github.io/posts/2015-07-04-cqrs-es-in-haskell.md

 type CommandHandler = [Event] -> RouteParameters -> Maybe [Event]
 ```

 A command handler takes a history of events, parameters for the current action, and results in a list of new events it has created.
 This is the main place where the business logic is enforced - and thus the commands can fail.
-To denote a failed command we'll ask it to return `Nothing` - for this we wrap the return type in the `Maybe` type ^[Instead of returning `Nothing` on a failure, we could also return the failure message - in which case we'd choose the `Either` type instead of `Maybe`].
+To denote a failed command we'll ask it to return `Nothing` - for this we wrap the return type in the `Maybe` type.

 We have only defined two commands for our domain - to create a new counter and increment an existing one.